ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_webtools/README.md

 ## How to: use the webtools block(s)

 The created blocks are listed at "admin/content/blocks".
-These blocks can be uses as any other block in Drupal.
+These blocks can be used as any other block in Drupal.
 You can add them to the page with the block system "admin/structure/blocks" - or via context "admin/structure/context" or via any other system to place blocks in Drupal.